-To determine the option code for the oil fill quantity of your engine, refer to the engine option code label affixed to the rocker arm cover.
-The first two digits of the code (19) identify the oil pan option group.
-The last two digits of each code identify the specific oil pan on your engine.
+To determine the option code for the oil fill quantity of your engine, refer to the engine option code label affixed to the rocker arm cover (shown above).
+The first two digits of the code (40) (see A) identify the dipstick tube group.
+The last two digits of the code identify the specific dipstick and tube assembly on your engine.

-The following table lists engine crankcase oil fill quantities:
+Listed on next page are engine crankcase oil fill quantities: